Vincentvanleeuwen/frontend-data/README.md

 The newspaper "De Volkskrant" asked us to look at data from the RDW and create a concept that will be interesting enough for a data journalist to write an article about.
 I've come up with an interesting research question about the RDW data.

-*"How does changing to an electric car impact your parking availability in Amsterdam?"*
+*"How many charging points do parking garages have in comparison to parking spots in different towns and cities in The Netherlands?"*

-My expectations for this research question are that it's going to be a lot harder to find a parking spot.
-Especially if you need to charge your car.
+My expectations for this research question are that there'll be much fewer charging points than parking spots.
 For a more detailed overview, check [Research Questions](https://github.com/Vincentvanleeuwen/functional-programming/wiki/The-Research-of-the-Data)

 ## Which Features?

+I've implemented interactivity by giving the user the possibility to change the axis.
+On the Y-axis you can change from cities to towns.
+On the X-axis you can change from parking spots to charging points.
+There are also tooltips when you hover over each lollipop.
+Here you can see the exact amount of parking spots/charging points per city/town

 ### Volkskrant

 - Fetch all data
 - Convert data to JSON
 - Map data, delete unnecesarry columns.